jlapierre/2048tris/README.md

 - if a piece merges, blocks to the sides prevent cells from shifting down
 - if a piece merges, sometimes 2 cells in the active piece will combine
 - maybe i should change the logic so cells only merge if the whole piece can shift down (all cells move or no cells move)
-- in static merge, sometimes cells will disappear entirely after a few merges
-- i should really write some tests for these instead of just hackin it
 - add end screen instead of exiting the program
 - why do pieces leave ghost trails in the buffer?